RisingStack/debug-node-docker/BLOGPOST.md

 According to the Node Foundation's [one year old](https://hackernoon.com/node-js-emerging-as-the-universal-development-framework-for-a-diversity-of-applications-c2e788290f5f) survey more than 50% of Node.js users use Docker for development.
 While containerization in general is a very powerful tool, and here at RisingStack we always start new projects by spinning up the needed infrastructure in a docker-compose.yaml, it can be tricky to reach the envolped Node process if you don't know how to do it.

 Most of the time you can be well off running your app on your local machine and only use containers to sandbox your databases and queues, but some bugs will only show themselves when the app itself is containerized as well.
-Actually the idea for this post came when we ran into a bug like this with [@fazekasda](https://github.com/fazekasda).
 In these cases it is very helpful to know how to attach a debugger to the service.

 # Node inspector

-If you use [caveman debugging](https://medium.com/@firhathidayat/the-caveman-debugging-ab8f7151415f) it can be very difficult to find the right value at the right time.
+If you mostly use [printf, aka caveman debugging](https://stackoverflow.com/questions/189562/what-is-the-proper-name-for-doing-debugging-by-adding-print-statements) it can be very difficult to find the right value at the right time.
 It gets even worse if your always have to rebuild your container image each time you add `console.log` to it.
 It could be a lot easier to have the image built once and jump around within it, examinig your variables while it's running.

 To run your Node app in debug mode simply add `inspect` after the `node`, something like that: